 Wesleyan is committed to enrolling a student body that is socio-economically diverse.
-To make a Wesleyan education even more affordable, the following initiatives are offered to students with significant financial need:
+To make a Wesleyan education even more affordable, the following initiatives are offered to students with financial need:

-NO LOAN INITIAVE
+NO LOAN INITIATIVE

-Students whose parents earn less than \$60,000 (students entering in Fall 2015 through Fall 2020) and student whose parents earn less than \$120,000 (students entering in Fall 2021 and beyond) are offered a financial aid package with additional Wesleyan scholarship in place of the standard loan package.
+Students whose parents earn less than \$60,000 (for students entering in Fall 2015 through Fall 2020) and students whose parents earn less than \$120,000 (for students entering in Fall 2021 and beyond) are offered a financial aid package with additional Wesleyan grant in lieu of the standard loan package.
 The additional scholarship varies by class year: \$3,500 for freshman, \$4,500 for sophomores and \$5,500 for juniors and seniors.